sage-code/maj/basic.md

 * tu te joka solo = you are playing alone
 * yo mh leva syfo = I am washing myself
 * su se waza syfo = he is resting himself

+**note:*
+ * it is a total of: 6 x 4 = 24 pronouns
+ * there is no gender differentiation for 3'rd person

 ## Verbs